ubaid4j/Scrapping/vogaclosetScrapper/readme.md

 ### How to run
 - mvn spring-boot:run
-- After completing, it will generate db having name stylish_db
+- After completing, it will generate db having name vogacloset_db